awsdocs/amazon-kendra-developer-guide/doc_source/API_DeleteIndex.md

 # DeleteIndex<a name="API_DeleteIndex"></a>

 Deletes an existing Amazon Kendra index\.
 An exception is not thrown if the index is already being deleted\.
-While the index is being deleted, the `Status` field returned by a call to the `DescribeIndex` operation is set to `DELETING`\.
+While the index is being deleted, the `Status` field returned by a call to the `DescribeIndex` API is set to `DELETING`\.

 ## Request Syntax<a name="API_DeleteIndex_RequestSyntax"></a>